FRC1257/robotics-training/docs/frc/1-Basics/5a-Roller_Intake.md

 ### enum State

 The first chunk of code is when an enum called `State` is declared.
-If you need a refresher on enums, go to our [enums page](https://github.com/FRC1257/robotics-training/blob/Ethan-Subsystem/java/2.%20Control-Flow/7.%20Enums.md).
-This enum is essentially a custom data structures that could be any of the **possible** states that our subsystem could be in.
+If you need a refresher on enums, go to our page on [enums.](https://frc1257.github.io/robotics-training/#/java/2-Control_Flow/7-Enums) The enum is essentially a custom data structure holding any of the **possible** states that our subsystem could be in.

 ### RollerIntake()